 BWW Interview: Steven C. Anderson Offers a Familiar Story from a New Prospective

 When he writes a play, Columbus resident Steven C. Anderson usually begins within an idea and finds the right cast to present it.
-With THE WOLF TALES, which opens tonight, March 7 at the Studio Two Theatre in the Riffe Center, Anderson did things the other way around.
+With THE WOLF TALES, which opens on March 7 at the Studio Two Theatre in the Riffe Center, Anderson did things the other way around.
 He started with a cast and wrote a children's play tailor-made for their strengths.

 Anderson had hoped to have the script finished long before the four-person cast began rehearsals but reluctantly admits he finished it weeks before the start of practices.
 However that, he says,may have made this production even stronger.